symfony2admingenerator/GeneratorBundle/Resources/new-doc/admin/general-params.md

 The fields parameter can be used to configure the fields on a global level.
 THe configuration entered here will be used by the builders, which can overwrite specific parts.

-For more information about configuring field, see our [field configuration documentation][field-doc].
+For more information about configuring field, see our [field configuration documentation][fields-doc].

 ### Actions
 `object_actions` __default__: `~` __type__: `array`